-Note: Refer to the Gas Installations Standard AS/NZS 5601 or AS/NZS 5601.1 for the correct method of sizing the gas supply pipe to the water heater.
-The pipe size selection must take into account the high gas input of this water heater as well as all of the other gas appliances in the premises.
+Note: Refer to the Gas Installations Standard AS/NZS 5601.1 for the correct method of sizing the gas supply pipe to the water heater.
+The pipe size selection must consider the high gas input of this water heater as well as all of the other gas appliances in the premises.

-TEMPERATURE SENSOR PROBE
+TEMPERATURE SENSOR PROBE/S